thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

     score: '8.9' } ]
 ```

-### What if we want to have multiple where clauses?

-We can just chain more where clauses into our query, and Knex will
+If you want to have multiple `WHERE` clauses separated by an `AND`, you can chain more `where()` methods into our Knex query.

-handle building the proper query for those.
-Let's fetch decent movies
-named Cars:
+In the `index.js` file, write and save the following code.

 ```javascript
 'use strict';